GitDarius/MiniGameInConsole/README.md

 # MiniGameInConsole
 Small game playable in a console.
-Written in Java.
-Did it for fun in second session.
+Did it for fun.
+The code was made when I was a first year student,
 If planning to save, modify the path.